-- To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals; - 2.
-To contribute to peer-reviewed publications, including as lead author; - To make a contribution to research degree student supervision, as appropriate to qualifications and experience; - 4.
-To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant School policies; - 5.
-To design and support data collection and data analysis for WASH / home environment related research included in multiple GCRF Actional Against Stunting projects, including training and supporting appropriate in-country field teams.
-Activities include, but are not limited to, prospective birth cohorts in India, Senegal, and Indonesia; a case-control study in India; and formative research for behaviour change intervention development at all Hub sites. - To contribute to other relevant workstreams within the broader GCRF Action Against Stunting Hub. - 7.
+- 1. To undertake high quality research & scholarship, including contributing to drafting major grant proposals and/or leading on drafting small grant proposals; - 2.
+To contribute to peer-reviewed publications, including as lead author; - 3.
+To make a contribution to research degree student supervision, as appropriate to qualifications and experience; - 4.
+To manage small grants or elements of larger grants, ensuring compliance with good practice in relation to the conduct of research, the ethics policy and other relevant School policies. - 5.
+To provide technical support on hygiene and COVID-19 related behaviour change programmes to the Hygiene Hub partners and users as needed - 6.
+To contribute to technical resource document development, editing, and review and manage the external review process. - 7.
+To contribute to and develop case studies on COVID-19 response - 8.
+To conduct rapid literature reviews and evidence summaries on specific topics related to COVID-19 and hygiene behavior change - 9.
+To contribute to and/or lead specific operational research opportunities in collaboration with COVID-19 Hygiene Hub partners.
+This may include general guidance, input on research methods, and protocol development as well as data management. - 10.
+To contribute to other relevant workstreams within COVID-19 Hygiene Hub - 11.
 To contribute to and participate in the wider research undertaken by the Environmental Health Group in relation to skills and experience and in discussion with line manager.